423,000 licenses. All of them here. Most of them inactive.

 You can hear a repeater just fine, but when you key up, nothing happens - the repeater doesn't retransmit your signal.
 The most likely cause: the repeater requires a CTCSS/DCS tone that you haven't programmed.
 Your signal reaches the repeater, but without the correct tone, the repeater's squelch stays closed and it ignores you.

-Check the repeater listing on myGMRS.com, RadioReference.
+Check the repeater listing in our GMRS repeater directory, on myGMRS.com, or RadioReference.
 The listing will show the required CTCSS tone frequency (e.g., 141.3 Hz) or DCS code (e.g., D023).
 Program this as your transmit tone on the repeater channel.
 For more on CTCSS and DCS, see CTCSS and DCS Tones Explained.